o3de/o3de.org/content/docs/userguide/sample-level-beach-city-night-assets.md

+description: ' Use the Beach City sample project to create your own levels in your &ALY; game project. '
+slug: sample-level-beach-city-night-assets
+title: Beach City Sample Project &endash; Legacy
+---
 # Beach City Sample Project – Legacy<a name="sample-level-beach-city-night-assets"></a>

 The Beach City sample project includes free assets that you can use to create your own levels\.
 Although the Beach City sample project is intended to be a visual demo and is not a playable demo, you can add player controls to the level if you wish to make it playable\.